PierreMishra/weather-data-project/README.md

 pip3 install reverse_geocode==1.4.1
 ```

-Now we are ready to install all the remaining python packages
+Now install all the remaining python packages
 ```sh
 pip3 install -r requirements.txt
 ```
-Now we are ready to run our data pipeline.
+We are ready to run our data pipeline.

 ## Running the code